-- 2.14 The NN NPS sets out the Government's policy on the development of sustainable networks across the modes: - Roads as a priority to reduce congestion and unreliability by focusing on improving and enhancing the existing national road network e.g., including through enhancements beyond the existing highway boundary e.g. managed motorways (SMART motorways), additional dual carriageways etc. However, in some cases, to meet the demands on the national road network it will not be sufficient to simply expand capacity on the existing network and so some new road alignments and corresponding links will be needed. - Rail short to medium-term improve capacity, capability and reliability of the rail network at key locations for both passenger and freight movements to reflect growth in demand, reduce crowding improve journey times, maintain or improve operational performance and facilitate modal shift from road to rail.
-As demand pressure rises long-term substantial investment in infrastructure capacity will be needed.
-New high speed inter-urban rail links are expected to provide the most effective way of increasing intercity capacity and connectivity (HS2 projects).
+- 2.14 The NN NPS sets out the Government's policy on the development of sustainable networks across the modes: - Roads as a priority to reduce congestion and unreliability by focusing on improving and enhancing the existing national road network e.g., junction improvements, implementing managed motorways (known as SMART motorways) to increase capacity and improve performance' additional dual carriageways.
+However, in some cases, to meet the demands on the national road network it will not be sufficient to simply expand capacity on the existing network and so some new road alignments and corresponding links may be needed to support increased capacity and connectivity.
+Individual schemes will be brought forward to tackle specific issues rather than to meet unconstrained traffic growth (i.e. predict and provide). - Rail short to medium-term improve capacity, capability and reliability of the rail network at key locations for both passenger and freight movements to reflect growth in demand, reduce crowding improve journey times, maintain or improve operational performance and facilitate modal shift from road to rail.
+As demand pressure rises - long-term - substantial investment in infrastructure capacity will be needed.
+New high speed inter-urban rail links are expected to provide the most effective way of increasing inter-city capacity and connectivity (HS2 projects).
 High speed rail would offer the opportunity for a shift from air and road traffic.
-Transferring many inter-city services to a high speed railway would release capacity on the conventional road network, increasing opportunities for additional commuter, regional and freight services. - Strategic Rail Freight Interchanges for many freight movements rail is unable to undertake a full end-to-end journey for the goods concerned.
-Rail freight interchanges (RFI) enable freight to be transferred between transport modes, thus allowing rail to be used to best effect to undertake the long-haul primary trunk journey, with other modes (usually road) providing the secondary (final delivery) leg of the journey.
+Transferring many inter-city services to a high speed railway would release capacity on the conventional road network, increasing opportunities for additional commuter, regional and freight services.

-Delivering a Sustainable Transport System: The Logistics Perspective.
+20 Delivering a Sustainable Transport System: The Logistics Perspective.
 DfT, December 2008, NN NPS 2014, Paragraph 2.35

-22 Network Rail: The Value and Importance of Rail Freight, NN NPS 2014, Paragraph 2.35
+21 Network Rail: The Value and Importance of Rail Freight, NN NPS 2014, Paragraph 2.35

-The aim of a strategic rail freight interchange (SRFI) is to optimise the use of rail in the freight journey by maximising rail trunk haul and minimising some elements of the secondary distribution leg by road, through co-location of other distribution and freight activities.
+- Strategic Rail Freight Interchanges for many freight movements rail is unable to undertake a full end-to-end journey for the goods concerned.
+Rail freight interchanges (RFI) enable freight to be transferred between transport modes, thus allowing rail to be used to best effect to undertake the long-haul primary trunk journey, with other modes (usually road) providing the secondary (final delivery) leg of the journey. - 2.15 The aim of a strategic rail freight interchange (SRFI) is to optimise the use of rail in the freight journey by maximising rail trunk haul and minimising some elements of the secondary distribution leg by road, through co-location of other distribution and freight activities.
 SRFIs are a key element in reducing the cost to users of moving freight by rail and are important in facilitating the transfer of freight from road to rail, thereby reducing trip mileage of freight movements on both the national and local road networks.
 There will be a need for an expanded network of SRFIs to serve regional, sub-regional and cross-regional markets providing good connectivity with both the road and rail network.